 TOKYO (Reuters) - Everything old is new again for one Japanese manufacturer, which has unveiled an electronic version of a rickshaw.

-The “Meguru” is a three-wheeled, three-seat compact vehicle whose single lithium-ion battery allows for a maximum speed and range of 40 kilometres (25 miles) per hour, although the number of batteries could be increased for a longer ride.
+The “Meguru” is a three-wheeled, three-seat compact vehicle whose single lithium-ion battery allows for a maximum speed and range of 40 kilometers (25 miles) per hour, although the number of batteries could be increased for a longer ride.

 “This is a true environmentally friendly car,” said Nobuyuki Ogura, the chief executive officer of Yodogawa Group, which built the vehicle in cooperation with three other small companies in western Japan.